 Complete Practicum in Commercialization (ENT 426), Principles of Real Estate (FN 370), or Advanced Professional Selling (MK 425).

 Change the way that you view your education, career, and life.
-Broaden your perspective of the world through one of UAB's Education Abroad programs opens a new website.
+Broaden your perspective of the world through one of UAB's Education Abroad programs opens a new website including Collat faculty-led programs with a travel component.

 Gain experience in your career field and develop the skills that employers want to see through a paid or volunteer internship.
 Not only can internships offer a possible income, they also may lead to future employment.